reidfalconer/agribrain/README.md

 Deploying a new application to connected devices is as simple as pushing a commit to the cloud - it then immediately starts running on our IoT device fleet.

-#### Setting up the IoT device and connecting it to or fleet management system
+#### Setting up the IoT device and connecting it to our fleet management system
 The steps to install balenaOS on your IoT are:

 (1) Create an account on [balena.io](https://www.balena.io)